SENSAAS/sensaas-py/README.md

   	conda install -c schrodinger pymol

- If an error regarding PyQT occurs then: conda install -c anaconda pyqy
+ If an error regarding PyQT occurs then:

+ 	conda install -c anaconda pyqt

 Retrieve and unzip SENSAAS repository in your desired folder.
 See below for running the program **sensaas.py** or **meta-sensaas.py**.
 The directory containing executables is called sensaas-main.